 Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

-The 2025 D1 men's college basketball tournament gets underway today with a slate of 16 games.
+The first round of the 2025 Men's College Basketball Tournament wraps up today with 16 more games on the slate.

-Find out when the start, how to watch them, what the betting odds are, and which bets stand out to our team here at FanDuel Research.
+Find out when they start, how to watch them, what the betting odds are, and which bets stand out to our team here at FanDuel Research.

 On top of that, FanDuel Sportsbook is offering a promo for customers betting on the tournament!